seattlehomebrew/seattlehomebrew.github.io/_posts/2012-09-15-2012-punkin-porter-brewday.md

 The initial tasting was thick and chunky, but very nice on the pumpkin flavor.
 Spices seemed to be well-balanced.

 **_Update:_** After a little time in the bottle, this batch got a real earthy flavor that was unpleasant.
-I&#8217;m guessing this was the pumpkin seeds but could have been any part of the fully roasted pumpkin.
+I'm guessing this was the pumpkin seeds but could have been any part of the fully roasted pumpkin.
 Maybe stick to the pumpkin flesh in the future.

 <img src="/wp-content/uploads/2013/07/dsc020511-752x500.jpg" alt="" class="aligncenter" />